matteobarbera/mavlab_wiki_fork/Information-from-data-steward.md

 ## Data transfer:

-5) **SURFfilesender:** TU Delft researchers (including students) are also able to use SURFfilesender (<https://www.surffilesender.nl/en/about-surffilesender> ) for data transfer of files up to** 1 TB**, and **2 GB using end-to-end encryption**.
+5) **SURFfilesender:** TU Delft researchers (including students) are also able to use SURFfilesender (<https://www.surffilesender.nl/en/about-surffilesender> ) for data transfer of files up to **1 TB**, and **2 GB using end-to-end encryption**.
 You can access SURFfilesender with your NetID logging in <https://www.surffilesender.nl/en> This is **recommended for sensitive data** (especially for data exchange with MSc students).
 Senders have to be from TU Delft, but receivers can be internal or external to TU Delft.

  ______________________________________________________

 **Version Control:**

-6)** Gitlab:** TU Delft has a Gitlab instance for **version control**.
+6) **Gitlab:** TU Delft has a Gitlab instance for **version control**.
 Gitlab is the user interface for Git repositories and version control software.
 Meaning that if you are writing scripts for your research project and you struggle with version control or you have to write code in collaboration with other colleagues/students, then Gitlab is a nice tool to try.
 All TU Delft research staff (including PhD candidates) can login with their NetIDs and create a project.
 Students can login and can be invited to participate in projects, but cannot create projects on their own.\
 Easy login once your project is created is done via <https://gitlab.tudelft.nl/users/sign_in>\
 Some remarks:\
-- Having a TU Delft instance means that everything you put in Gitlab will be kept within the** TU Delft network** (maintained by TU Delft ICT and stored in TU Delft Data Centers).
+- Having a TU Delft instance means that everything you put in Gitlab will be kept within the **TU Delft network** (maintained by TU Delft ICT and stored in TU Delft Data Centers).
 Thus it is **recommended for the development of competitive/sensitive code**.\
 - Please use Gitlab as a code repository and **not as personal storage**.
 Thus please remember to do git ignore on data files when pushing the changes to the code on the TU Delft Gitlab.

 - Recommended for also keeping track of the code development within your group.